-How To Host a Virtual Dance Party on Zoom
+How To Organise a Virtual Dance Party on Zoom

 To keep spirits high in these challenging times, I’ve been organising Online Dance Parties.
 Right after the first one ended on March 22nd, me and my boyfriend had a little private online dance party with my mum.
 She lives in Rome and has been in lockdown by herself since March 8th.